 Google Contributor is an ongoing/abandoned experiment by Google where people can opt-out from the lowest valued advertisements and rather help directly fund the websites they frequent through Google’s ad platform.
 Instead of ads, they see kittens, thank-you notes, or the ad is hidden from view.
 Two years after the service was launched without any fanfare, Google has yet to market it in any significant way and to make it available outside the United States.

 It has been a year since I first wrote about Google Contributor, and it’s looking like the subscription service hasn’t received much love and attention over at Google.

-Update: Ten days after first publishing this, Google has stopped accepting new sign ups for Contributor.
+Update: Ten days after first publishing this, Google has stopped accepting new sign-ups for Contributor.

-I haven’t got any subscription numbers for Google Contributor, but I doubt it can be all that many considering that Google haven’t bothered to market the service at all.
+I haven’t got any subscription numbers for Google Contributor, but I doubt it can be all that many considering that Google hasn’t bothered to market the service at all.
 Based on searches on Google News, Bing News, and Twingly, it would seem that the Contributor program has only been mentioned six times in the media since the beginning of this year.

 The Drum reported in December last year that Google Contributor would be coming to the United Kingdom in early 2016.
 Early 2016 came and went, and the Contributor program is still limited to the United States only.

 Google Contributor started by offering multiple price tiers from 3 USD/month.
 In February 2016, they bumped the minimal contribution to 7 USD/month, according to 9to5Google.

 Then sometime this summer, Google also instigated stronger geoblocking restrictions and kicked out their international subscribers.
 The program was never open outside the United States, but they previously would accept anyone with a US credit card.